microsoft/botframework-cli/packages/orchestrator/README.md

   Please reference https://en.wikipedia.org/wiki/Confusion_matrix for details.

   Notice that the logic constructing a per-label confusion matrix is a little diffenent between intent and entity labels.
-Here is the logic outline:
+Here are the logic outlines:

   Intent - the "assess" command iterates through one ground-truth utterance at a time
         and compare its ground-truth intent array and prediction intent array.
-If a label is in both arrays, then the utterance is a TP for this label's confusion matrix.
-If a label only exists in the prediction array, then it's a FP for the predicted label confusion matrix.
-Similarly if a label only exists in the ground-truth array, then it's a FN for the ground-truth label confusion matrix.
+If a label is in both arrays, then this utterance is a TP for the label's confusion matrix.
+If a label only exists in the prediction array, then it's a FP for the predicted label's confusion matrix.
+Similarly if a label only exists in the ground-truth array, then it's a FN for the ground-truth label's confusion matrix.
 For any other labels, the utterance is a TN for their confusion matrices.

   Entity - the "assess" command iterates through one ground-truth utterance at a time
         and compare its ground-truth entity array and prediction entity array.
-        If an entity mention exists in both array, then it's a TP for the entity's confusion matrix.
+        If an entity mention exists in both array, then it's a TP for the entity label's confusion matrix.
-        FP and FN logic is similar to those of Intent.
-However, there is no TN for evaluating entity mentions as there are too many possible entity candidates for an utterance, while there is only one or a small number of intent labels for an utterance.
+        FP and FN logic is similar to those for intent.
+However, there is no TN for evaluating entity mentions as there are too many possible entity mention candidates for an utterance, while there is only one or a small number of intent labels for an utterance.
+It is still possible to define a custom TN logic, such as an entity label is a TN if it does not exist in an utterance's ground-truth or prediction label arrays.
+        However as some important metrics such as precision, recall, and their combination, F1, do not rely on TN, so it's really necessary to calculate TN for evaluating entity predictions.

   By the way, sometimes an erroneous prediction file may contain some labeled utterances not in the ground-truth file.
-These utterances are called spurious, and they will be listed under the "Prediction Duplicates" tab in an evaluation report.
+These utterances are called spurious, and they will be listed under the "Prediction Duplicates" tab in an evaluation report called "Spurious utterance and label pairs."

-  Once the serial of per-label binary confusion matrices are built, there would be plenty of per-label metrics, which can be consolidated by several averaging approaches.
+  Once the serial of per-label binary confusion matrices are built, there are plenty of per-label metrics, which can then be consolidated using several averaging schemes.
   An evaluation report's "Metrics" tab contains several of them:

-  0) Micro-Average - Orchestrator is essentially a multi-class model, so evaluation can also be expressed as a multi-class confusion matrix, besides the series of binary per-label confusion matrices mentioned above.
+  0) Micro-Average - Orchestrator is essentially a multi-class ML learner and model, so evaluation can also be expressed as a multi-class confusion matrix, besides the series of binary per-label confusion matrices mentioned above.
 In such a multi-class confusion matrix, every prediction is a positive, there is no negative.
 The diagonal cells of this multi-class confusion matrix are the TPs.
 The micro-average metric is the ratio of the sum of TPs over total.
-Total is the sum of all the supports (positives) from the series of binary confusion matrices.
+Total is the sum of all the supports (#positives) aggregated from the series of binary confusion matrices.
-  1) Summation Micro-Average - the second way condensing the series of binary confusion matrices into one by summing up theie TP, FP, TN, FN numbers.
-These 4 summations are then used to calculate precision, recall, F1, and accuracy.
+  1) Summation Micro-Average - the second way coalescing the series of binary confusion matrices into one is by summing up their TP, FP, TN, FN numbers.
+These 4 summations are then formed as one binary confusion matrix and can be used to calculate overall precision, recall, F1, and accuracy.
-  2) Macro-Average - another way condensing the series of binary confusion matrices simply takes arithmetic average of their every metrics individually.
-The denominator for computing the averages is the number of labels in the ground-truth set.
+  2) Macro-Average - another way coalescing the series of binary confusion matrices simply takes arithmetic average of every metrics individually.
+The denominator for computing the averages is the number of labels existed in the ground-truth set.
-  3) Summation Macro-Average - While micro-average takes a simple arithmetic average for every metrics.
+  3) Summation Macro-Average - While macro-average takes a simple arithmetic average on every metrics.
-        Summation macro-average only takes the average on the 4 confusion matrix cells.
-Precision, recall, F1, and accuracy are then calculated by the average 4 cells.
+        Summation macro-average only takes the average on the 4 confusion matrix cells, TP, FP, TN, and FN.
+        Precision, recall, F1, and accuracy are then calculated by the 4 averaged cells.
-  4) Positive Support Macro-Average - some prediction file may not contain all the ground-truth utterances and may lack predictions for some labels completely.
-Therefore the denominator for this metric only use the number of prediction labels, i.e., labels with a greater-than-zero support.
+  4) Positive Support Macro-Average - some prediction file may not contain all the ground-truth utterances and may lack predictions for some ground-truth labels completely.
+The averaging denominator for this metric uses the number of prediction labels, i.e., number of the labels with a greater-than-zero support.
   5) Positive Support Summation Macro-Average - this metric is similar to 3), but use 4)'s denominator.
-  6) Weighted Macro-Average - this metric approach take an weighted average of the series of binary per-label confusion matrices.
-The weights are the per-label prevalences calculated in the first tab.
+  6) Weighted Macro-Average - this metric averaging approach takes an weighted average of the series of binary per-label confusion matrices.
+The weights are the per-label prevalences, which are listed in the "Ground-Truth Label/Utterancce Statistics" tab.
-  7) Weighted Summation Macro-Average - similar to 6), but the weighted average only applies to the 4 cells.
+  7) Weighted Summation Macro-Average - similar to 6), but the weighted average only applies to the 4 confusion matrix cells.
 Weighted TP, FP, TN, FN are then used to calculate precision, recall, F1, and accuracy.
-  8) Multi-Label Subset Aggregate - Orchestrator support multi-labels for each utterance.
-I.e., an utterance can have more than one meanings (intents).
-For such a multi-intent application, a model can actually generate spurious intent predictions that can still boost all the per-label metrics described thus far.
-Multi-Label Subset Aggreagate is a per-instance metric that it builds a binary confusion matrix directly.
+  8) Multi-Label Subset Aggregate - Orchestrator supports multi-label intents for each utterance.
+I.e., an utterance can belongs to more than one categories (intents).
+For such a multi-intent application, a model can actually generate spurious intent predictions that can still boost the "per-label metrics" described thus far.
+To counter this problem, Multi-Label Subset Aggreagate is a "per-instance metric" that it builds a binary confusion matrix directly.
-        An utterance is only a TP if a prediction's intent array is an non-empty subset of the ground-truth array.
-If a prediction's intent array contains one label not the ground-truth array, then this utterance is a FP.
-If a prediction's intent array is empty while it's not for the ground-truth intent array, then the utterance is a FN.
+        An utterance is only a TP if a prediction's intent array is a non-empty subset of the ground-truth array.
+If a prediction's intent array contains at least one label not in the ground-truth array, then this utterance is a FP.
+If an utterance's prediction intent array is empty while it's not for the ground-truth intent array, then this utterance is a FN.
 A TN only happens if both arrays are empty.
-Notice that this metric only applies to multi-intent predictions.
+Notice that this metric only applies to multi-intent predictions, it is not calculated for evaluating entity predictions.

 EXAMPLE
 ```